Aashu1305/movie_recomadation/README.md

-# movie_recomadation
+# Movie Recommendation
-python project  for movie recommendation using jupyter notebook
+A Movie recommendation engine using python and pandas library.